Alumni News

 Winter 2025

-Monica Storss is a poet and researcher whose work on Relationality and Emerging Technology is based out of Northeastern University and MIT.
+Monica Storss is a Certified Listener Poet Cohort 10 alum.
+She is a poet and researcher whose work on Relationality and Emerging Technology is based out of Northeastern University and MIT.

 Cohort 11